secretGeek/today-i-learned-staging/css/dark_mode_css.md

 At this point, the whole site *should* be black, as black as [Hotblack Desiato's limoship](https://hitchhikers.fandom.com/wiki/Spacecraft#Hotblack_Desiato's_limoship).

 So anywhere you can still see... anything!... it means you haven't yet extracted a color into a variable.
 At this point, you can use dev tools to track down the source of any other elements that need to be extracted into variables.
-You may have to hover over or focus on elements for colors to show up.
+You may have to `:hover` over or `:focus` on elements for colors to show up.
 Keep repeating the process until *everything* is black.

 That was tedious... but we're not done with the tedious bits yet...